dchen23/zaigeiwo2fenzhong/PITCHME.md

 ### @color[orange](Phabricator: impact)

-@fa[users fa-1x] Used by All Engineers Every Day in Rokid, Inc.
+@fa[users fa-1x] Used by All Engineers in Rokid, Inc. Every Day.

 ---